SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 While the graphical depiction of each of the CAP project components was quite simple, reflecting the simplicity of the basic CAP project, this graphical depiction is considerably more complex.

 👉 Within the OData CSDL Modeler, use the search facility or the list of entity types in the side bar on the right to find the `A_BusinessPartnerType` entity definition.
+This is the type that we saw earlier when looking at the schema view for the response to the `GET /A_BusinessPartner` HTTP method + endpoint combination.

 A large entity should present itself, with many relationships to other entities.
 It's this entity from which we'll be adopting properties into our service, specifically `BusinessPartner` (the key property) and `BusinessPartnerFullName`.